How Long Can You Go to Jail for Sexual Assault?

 The law in Michigan states that the testimony provided by a victim does not have to be corroborated.
 This means someone can take the stand, and accuse you of sexual assault, and the prosecution can use this to charge you.
 If the jury believes the victim’s testimony, you may be convicted of sexual assault.

 This is not an unusual scenario.
 Some of the most common sexual assault cases involve he-said, she-said cases with no tangible evidence from either side.
 One reason for this is that many alleged victims do not report sexual assaults and other sex crimes right away.
-This means that any evidence that is available degrades or is forgotten as time passes.
+This means that any available evidence degrades or is forgotten as time passes.

 Remember, even without evidence, the penalties for sexual assault and other sex crimes are significant.
 Along with potential jail time, other consequences include: